bezilule/github-docs-example/README.md

 NameError: undefined local variable or method `some_undefined_variable' for main:Object
 ```
 > Here is an example of using a codeblock for an error that appears in bash.

+## Step 2 - Hot to take screenshots

+A screenshot is when you capture a part of your screen from your laptop, desktop or phone.

+This is not be confused with taking a photo with your phone.

 ## Step 3 - Use GitHub Flavored Markdown Task Lists